 Testing dates are provided for the Scholastic Aptitude Test (SAT), Advanced Placement Examinations, ACT (American College Program) Test, Preliminary Scholastic Aptitude Test/National Merit Scholarship, and Standardized Testing.

 All students have the opportunity to earn college credits through our Dual Enrollment College Advantage Program.
-Students can also earn college credits through the Rutgers University School of Health Professors program, Seton Hall University Project Acceleration, and Brookdale Community College’s Dual Enrollment.
+Students can also earn college credits through the Rutgers University School of Health Professions program, Seton Hall University Project Acceleration, and Brookdale Community College’s Dual Enrollment.

 Mater Dei Prep teachers, pulling double-duty as professors at participating universities, teach college-level courses on campus.
 In some cases, students may also amplify their education by taking off-campus classes.
 Earning college credits while in high school helps defray higher education costs, and more than 200 colleges and universities accept College Advantage Program credits.
 Students are eligible for enrollment in this program at the beginning of their sophomore year.